-The Philosophy of Computing group starts implementing NCN (National Science Centre) OPUS 19 grant ref.
+The Philosophy of Computing group is implementing NCN (National Science Centre) OPUS 19 grant ref.
 2020/37/B/HS1/01809, which was awarded in November 2020.
-The project’s PI is Hajo Greif, the Co-investigator Paweł Stacewicz.
+The project’s PI is Hajo Greif, the Co-investigator Paweł Stacewicz, the post-doc (hired October 2021) Adam Kubiak.
 The project is funded by NCN with PLN 767,130.– (approx. EUR 170,000.–) for three years (2021-2023), which involves a three-year postdoc position.
 The abstract can be downloaded from NCN here.
 More details on the project here.

 Paweł Stacewicz and Hajo Greif (2021).
 “Concepts as Decision Functions.
 The Issue of Epistemic Opacity of Conceptual Representations in Artificial Computing Systems”.
 Procedia Computer Science 192, 4120–4127. doi: 10.1016/j.procs.2021.09.187